 Drinking alcohol is a crucial risk issue for oral cancer.
 Risk will increase with the number of drinks consumed during a week.
 A prospective study in India has found that alcohol consumption will increase the incidence by 49% among current users and 19% in past drinkers.
 This might ensue to the residual impact of alcohol consumption or them having quit the habit because of serious sickness.
 Consumption of alcoholic beverages was related to magnified risk for oral cancer in men however it had been not determined in ladies as a result of only a few ladies consumed alcohol.

 Poor oral hygiene additionally causes oral cancer.
 In one study, over eighty-fifths of carcinoma patients had poor oral hygiene.
 The poor oral hygiene-related due to risk is around 32% for men and 64%for girls in India.
 Patients carrying dentures for over fifteen years and not visiting a dental practitioner often are extremely related to oral cancers.

 PREVENTION: Early Detection Is the Key

-WHEN TO SEE THE DENTIST:-
+WHEN to check THE DENTIST:-

-- Consistent bad breath
+- Consistent unhealthy breath

-Schedule your mouth cancer screening appointment NOW.
+Schedule your mouth cancer screening appointment now.